mountain-sunScene Management

-Using the Scene Module in PurrNet is as easy as changing scene with Unity's default scene manager.
-But there is also some more depth to understanding the logic of players in scenes.
+PurrNet's Scene Module takes care of all of this for you.
+Using it is as easy as changing scenes with Unity's default scene manager, but it keeps all your players in sync automatically.
+There is also some more depth to understanding the logic of players in scenes.

 Scene management needs to be handled on the Server, so everything below is needed to be read with that context!